-Long Island Music Hall of Fame Announces New High School Recognition Program
+Long Island Music and Entertainment Hall of Fame Announces New High School Recognition Program

 Applicants are asked to submit their applications by January 6, 2017 to be considered for the recognition program.
 The application, additional information and a scoring rubric can be found at: www.limusichalloffame.org/schoolrecognitionprogram.
 Applications are to be mailed to: